 Ask your wood supplier:

-- can it hold at least 70kg? (as you will be seating on it)
+- can it hold at least 70kg? (you will be seating on it)

-- is it built to withstand constant hitting?
+- has it been treated to withstand constant impact?

 - will it absorb moisture and warp drastically over time?